mpv-player/mpv/DOCS/man/options.rst

     to use the volume controls of the audio output driver or the internal mpv volume filter.

-    The current behavior is as if this option was set to ``yes``.
+    The current behavior is that softvol is always enabled, i.e. as if this option is set to ``yes``.
 The other behaviors are not available anymore, although ``auto`` almost matches current behavior in most cases.

     The ``no`` behavior is still partially available through the ``ao-volume`` and ``ao-mute`` properties.
 But there are no options to reset these.